Clostridium difficile infection

 In most cases, the symptoms start within a few days of starting the antibiotic.
 However, in some cases, symptoms develop up to 10 weeks after finishing a course of an antibiotic.

-If your doctor suspects you have a C. diff infection, a faeces (poo) sample can be tested in the laboratory to confirm the diagnosis.
-The test looks for the toxin (poison) that is produced by C. diff in the poo sample.
+If your healthcare provider suspects you have a C. diff infection, a faeces (poo) sample can be tested in the laboratory to confirm the diagnosis.
+The test looks for the toxin (poison) that's produced by C. diff in the poo sample.
 Blood tests, an X-ray of your abdomen (tummy) or a CT scan may be suggested if you have more severe infection.

-The decision whether to treat C. diff infection and the type of treatment depends on the severity of the illness.
-No treatment is needed if you have no symptoms but are known to carry the bacteria in your gut.
+The decision about whether to treat C. diff infection and the type of treatment depends on the severity of the illness.
+No treatment is needed if you have no symptoms but you're known to carry the bacteria in your gut.
+Sometimes your healthcare provider may just stop (if possible) the antibiotics you may be taking or other medicines, eg, proton pump inhibitors (PPIs)

 If you have symptoms you will usually be treated with a specific antibiotic (usually metronidazole).
-It is important you complete the whole course of antibiotics or the infection may come back.
-Occasionally in severe cases, surgery is required to remove the infected bowel.
+This antibiotic targets the C. diff bacteria and allows the good bacteria in your gut time to recover.
+It's important you complete the whole course of antibiotics or the infection may come back.

 Good hand hygiene is especially important to reduce the risk of spreading C. diff infection.
 This includes washing your hands with soap and water, especially after using the toilet and before eating or drinking.

-Washing your hands with soap and water is better at preventing the spread of diarrhoea than using alcohol-based hand rubs.
+Washing your hands with soap and water is much better at preventing the spread of diarrhoea than using alcohol-based hand rubs.
+Alcohol-based cleaners don't kill the C. diff spores.

 Once the diarrhoea stops, the risks of spreading C. diff infection are much lower.
 Read more about hand washing.